Andrea-moth/sdir/README.md

 > If there is a better way of doing this please let me know

-You can then delete the rest of the files, if you are not using this personally please check the [Non personal usage section](https://github.com/Andrea-moth/sdir/edit/main/README.md#non-personal-usage)
+You can then delete the rest of the files, please check the [non personal usage section](https://github.com/Andrea-moth/sdir/edit/main/README.md#non-personal-usage) to see if it applies to you

 I would also recomend adding